IBS can be a debilitating problem to live with. In this post, I discuss the raw truth about living with IBS and what I’ve found to help.

 4. Try Probiotics

-According to a recent Harris Poll, nearly half of IBS, UC, and ileal pouch sufferers believe that all probiotics are much all the same*.
-This is NOT true.
+Not all probiotics are the same.
 My doctor emphasized to me recently that sometimes it takes trial and error to find the right probiotic – there are different strains that may work better for you.
 Some are more potent than others, have more “good” bacteria in them, and are just held to a higher standard in their processing.